 In the following months, consultations were held on the concept note by the project team of the World Bank and the NRPB, with main stakeholders and the Ministry of VSA.
 The Steering Committee requested that the NRPB and the World Bank consider support to substance abuse services in the context of the appraisal of this project, as appropriate.
-The World Bank's appraisal will also carefully consider and aim to address the sustainability impacts of any proposed investments.
 The considerations from the Steering Committee were taken up in discussions with the stakeholders.
 In February 2022, a virtual preparation mission took place.
 Subsequent to this, the NRPB facilitated consultation on the project scope and the outline of the project design between the Ministry of VSA and MHF.
 During the preparation NRPB consulted with other relevant stakeholders (foundations providing mental health or related services): Turning Point, WYCCF and Ujima.

 In April 2022, consensus was reached on the project design resulting in Guiding Principles signed by the Minister of VSA and the chair of the board of MHF.
 The parties also agreed on conducting a situational analysis and a capacity needs assessment.
 In June 2022, a second (on island) preparation mission took place.
-Consultations were held with visits of main stakeholders and the Bank team conducted a site visit of the current facility and the project site.
+Consultations were held with main stakeholders and the Bank team conducted a site visit of the current facility and the project site.

-In order to prepare the project and inform the updating of the National Mental Health Plan, VSA is undertaking a Situational Analysis to assess the current mental health system.
-This analysis, which will be conducted by a Social Specialist, will include a mapping of mental health services and the sector and requires stakeholder engagements, including the stakeholders as identified under the project.
-The documented output of the Situational Analysis will inform national mental health sector planning, as well as provide an evidence-informed basis for the Project design.
-Stakeholder engagement during the analysis is being aligned and coordinated with the NRPB, will take place in the form of interviews and where required, focus groups.
-Specific project-related questions have been added to the interview questionnaires, that are tailor-made to each target group of stakeholders.
+In order to prepare the project and inform the updating of the National Mental Health Plan, VSA undertook a Situational Analysis to assess the current mental health system.
+This analysis, which was conducted by a Social Specialist, included a mapping of mental health services and the sector and stakeholder engagements amongst the stakeholders as identified under the project.
+The documented output of the Situational Analysis informed national mental health sector planning, and provided an evidence-informed basis for the Project design.
+Stakeholder engagement during the analysis was aligned and coordinated with the NRPB, and took place in the form of interviews and where required, focus groups.
+Specific project-related questions were added to the interview questionnaires, that are tailor-made to each target group of stakeholders.
+The assessment was concluded in August 2023.

-Secondly, the Ministry in coordination with the NRPB conducted a Capacity Needs Assessment to inform the establishment of a new mental health care facility for the MHF and determine the footprint and required investments.
-The Capacity Needs Assessment will inform the size and differentiation in functionalities of the new mental health facility by assessing the facility's current capacity, gaps in capacity, and delivering scenarios for the new building based on future projections of services.
-Findings can also be used as a basis for developing the Terms of Reference for the structural design of the building.
-Preliminary results were presented mid November 2022 which were validated by the

-Ministry and MHF.
-The feedback from MHF will be taken up in the report.
-Final results are expected mid-January 2023, after which the report will be finalized in ending of January 2023.
+Secondly, the Ministry in coordination with the NRPB conducted a Capacity Needs Assessment to inform the establishment of a new mental health care facility for the MHF and determined the footprint and required investments based on the outcome of the Assessment.
+The Capacity Needs Assessment informed the project on the size and differentiation in functionalities of the new mental health facility.
+An Assessment was conducted of the facility's current capacity, gaps in capacity, and delivered scenarios for the new building based on future projections of services.
+Findings are being used as a basis for developing the Terms of Reference for the structural design of the building.
+Preliminary results were presented mid November 2022 which were validated by the Ministry and MHF.
+The feedback from MHF were taken up in the report.
+Final results were presented mid-January 2023, after which the report was finalized in ending of January 2023.

-Stakeholder engagement activities during the capacity needs assessment are being aligned to other ongoing stakeholder engagement activities in coordination with the NRPB.
-Stakeholder engagements take place in the form of interviews, focus groups and surveys.
+Stakeholder engagement activities during the capacity needs assessment were aligned to other ongoing stakeholder engagement activities in coordination with the NRPB.
+Stakeholder engagements took place in the form of interviews, focus groups and surveys.